Cohealo/rspec_controller_context/README.md

 * a class method on an example group called `request_config`,
 * and an instance method on an example called `make_request`.

-Its a better way to deal with request params then writting methods like `def valid_options; ...; end` in every controller spec.
+It's a better way to deal with request params then writting methods like `def valid_options; ...; end` in every controller spec.

 ## Installation